Advanced Neural

 The school is comprised of a series of online preparatory lectures and an extended time period of instructed data curation, leading up to a week of hands-on, in-person experience in the analysis of real-world electrophysiological data.
 To inspire and guide analysis ideas, internationally renowned researchers will give lectures on statistical data analysis and data mining methods with accompanying exercises.
 For the practical work, students have the opportunity to bring their own example dataset, which they will learn to efficiently describe and share using neuroinformatics tools.
 During the school, students will then work in tandems on analyzing their datasets using the methods they have learned about in the lectures, defined by their own interests and ideas.

-The initial online preparatory part of the school (Sept.
-25–27, 2024) covering neuroinformatics topics is open to guests via a simplified application.
+The initial online preparatory part of the school covering neuroinformatics topics is open to guests (see application procedures below).

 How to apply